 Changing the face of politics forever, David Plouffe’s key insights into the issues facing our country today and his use of coherent, bold strategy combined with innovative technology—including big data—have revolutionized the way all organizations are run—from the campaign trail to the board room to Main Street.

 A pioneering force in the field of politics, technology and grassroots leadership, in 2008, David Plouffe built a billion-dollar nationwide organization that inspired millions and made history electing Barack Obama president.
 In 2012, the Obama campaign didn’t rely on the glory of their past triumph, but harnessed the latest technologies including the game-changing use of big data, executed a gritty plan for today’s challenges and again made history by winning re-election under the toughest of economic circumstances.
-An innovator with extensive experience in successfully leading large teams, Plouffe is bringing his expertise as a proven field general and the strategist who built the startup that elected a President to Uber, where he now serves as Senior Vice President for Policy and Strategy.
+An innovator with extensive experience in successfully leading large teams, Plouffe is bringing his expertise as a proven field general and the strategist who built the startup that elected a President to Uber, where he now serves as chief advisor.
 Plouffe shares with audiences the crucial elements to producing effective results – crafting and sticking with a strategy, targeted use of social media, the importance of sophisticated research and big data to drive productivity and enhance communication – inspiring creativity and motivation for innovative solutions.
 As Senior Advisor to President Obama, Plouffe was at the center of the debate on the key issues now facing our country, from tax and entitlement reform to immigration reform to foreign policy challenges, allowing him to share with audiences his distinct insights into how these issues will impact our economy and politics for years to come.
 He is the author of New York Times bestseller, The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory (2010).